 SURG is directed by Michael E. Dunn, Ph.D., Associate Professor of Psychology, Licensed Psychologist (PY5502), faculty member of the Clinical Ph.D.
-Program, and Faculty Liaison to the UCF Alcohol and Other Drug Prevention Programming Office and Clinic.
-Dr. Dunn and his collaborators and students are actively working on the refinement of an effective expectancy-based alcohol prevention program called the Expectancy Challenge Alcohol Literacy Curriculum (ECALC).
-The program had been validated with high school students, college students, fraternity and sorority members, and mandated students.
-New ECALC papers will appear in 2017.
-A long-term follow-up study with high school students is currently underway and a redesign of the digital ECALC will be completed soon with new outcome studies to follow.
-A new Substance Use Disorders (SUDS) clinic for members of the local community will open in 2017.
+Program, and Faculty Liaison to the UCF Alcohol and Other Drug Prevention Programming Office, Behavioral Health Clinic for assessment and treatment of Substance Use Disorders, and the Collegiate Recovery Center.
+Dr. Dunn and his collaborators and students are actively working on the refinement of effective expectancy-based alcohol prevention and brief intervention programs called the Expectancy Challenge Alcohol Literacy Curriculum (ECALC).
+The ECALC has been validated with high school students, college students, fraternity and sorority members, and mandated students.
+Programs based on the ECALC are currently in use in colleges, middle schools, and high schools nationwide.
+Current projects include a long-term follow-up study of heavy drinking college students who received the ECALC, and translation of the web-based ECALC into a smart-phone delivered program.
+Dr. Dunn’s work has been funded by grants from NIAAA, SAMHSA, U.S. Department of Education, and the State of Florida.